 The value of a cryptocurrency reflects a variety of factors, including current supply and demand for that currency.
 In some cases, it also reflects a faith in the underlying technology that powers the currency, or a particular innovation that a certain crypto stands for.

 💡 Recommended: What Is Cryptocurrency?
 A Beginner’s Guide

 Cryptocurrencies and stocks are very different assets.
 Here’s a look at some of the characteristics that set them apart.

-Cryptocurrency offers more anonymity.
-You keep your Bitcoin or other digital assets in a wallet, which can be fully virtual or even on a USB drive.
-That anonymity may create unique risks, such as losing currency to hackers or forgetting your password and access to the account.
-Or you could misplace your USB drive, and lose all your money.
-While anonymity has its advantages, it also has its risks.
+Cryptocurrency offers more anonymity, but less security.
+You keep your coins or other digital assets in a crypto wallet, which can be fully virtual or it can exist on a USB drive.
+That anonymity may create unique risks, such as losing crypto to hackers or forgetting your password and losing access to your account.
+Or you could misplace your USB drive, and lose all your crypto.

-Binance had a daily trading volume of just over $50 billion in May of 2021.
-At the same time, the Nasdaq, which is just one small part of the global stock market, had a trading volume that was five times that amount.
+Binance had a daily trading volume of about $76 billion, as of August 2022.
+At the same time, the Nasdaq, which is just one small part of the global stock market, had a trading volume that was nearly three times that amount.
 And the Nasdaq is only 14.5 % of the total stock market by some estimates.

-With cryptocurrency, on the other hand, liquidity varies from one form of crypto to another.
-Bitcoin is more liquid than the twentieth biggest cryptocurrency, Polygon, simply because it has a higher trading volume.
+With cryptocurrency, on the other hand, liquidity varies quite a bit from one form of crypto to another.
+Bitcoin is more liquid than most cryptocurrency, simply because it has a higher trading volume.
 That means there are more buyers and sellers who want to trade if you want to get in or out of that particular cryptocurrency.